 Enjoy this leisurely float down the Little Sioux River while stopping at various sandbars along the way.
-Megan Stroh Messerole, the Sanford Museum’s Archaeologist, will be sharing her expertise with us about local history and helping identify potential artifacts that we may find along the way.
+Quinn Black, the Sanford Museum’s Archaeologist, will be sharing his expertise with us about local history and helping identify potential artifacts that we may find along the way.

-The paddle will begin at 10:00am near the Mill Creek Bridge and end at Wescott Park in Cherokee.
-The trip will take around 4-5 hours, so plan on bringing a lunch or various snack items.
+The paddle will begin at 10:00am at Martins Access and end at Barnes Access.
+The trip will take around 3 hours, so plan on bringing a lunch or various snack items.
 It is recommended that participants dress for the weather and wear sunscreen and bug spray.

-Participants can bring their own canoe or kayak to the event or they can borrow one from the Cherokee County Conservation Board free of charge.
-The event is free, but registration is required and participation is limited to 15 water vessels.
+Participants will need to bring their own canoe or kayak to the event.
+The event is free, but registration is required by July 9th and participation is limited to 15 water vessels.
 The paddle is open to everyone, but children under the age of 16 must be accompanied by an adult.